What Is a Gooseneck Kettle?

 If you’ve ever seen someone prepare pour-over coffee, you’ve probably noticed they use a special kind of kettle to pour the water.
 The kettle has a narrow and long neck where the water pours out, and that kettle is what’s known as a gooseneck kettle or a pour-over kettle.

 Why Use a Gooseneck Kettle?
-Do I Have To?
+Do You Have To?

 The Gooseneck kettle has been designed specially for use for pour-over coffee preparation.
 While you can still prepare your pour-over using a traditional kettle, a gooseneck kettle is a must-have for the following reasons: